 - It is one of the most picturesque Greek islands

-- You can walk to every corner of the island and is therefore extremely convenient.
+- You can walk to every corner of the island, and, therefore, it is extremely convenient to explore Hydra.

 - As vehicles are not allowed in Hydra, you will have the opportunity to decompress without the sounds of a car or engine horn polluting the atmosphere.